Paul Birch (actor)

 Paul Birch (born Paul Lowery Smith; January 13, 1912 – May 24, 1969) was an American actor.
-He was a film star of 39 movies, 50 stage dramas, and numerous television series, including the Hallmark Hall of Fame (1951).
+He appeared in 39 movies, 50 stage dramas, and numerous television series, including the Hallmark Hall of Fame (1951).

 Early life

 Birch was born Paul Lowery Smith in Atmore, Alabama.
 He attended Alabama Polytechnic Institute.

 Career

 Television

-In the late 1950s, Birch starred, along with William Campbell, in the syndicated Canadian series Cannonball (1958), a half-hour drama/adventure show about truck drivers.
-He also was a regular in The Court of Last Resort on NBC in 1957-1958.
+In the late 1950s, Birch starred with William Campbell in the syndicated Canadian series Cannonball (1958), a half-hour drama/adventure show about truck drivers.
+He was also a regular in The Court of Last Resort on NBC (1957-58).

-He also appeared in one 1958 episode, Torn Flag, of the western series “The Restless Gun”.

-In the mid 1950s he appeared in magazine and TV ads as the first widely publicized "Cowboy" Marlboro Man.
+Birch appeared in “Torn Flag”, a 1958 episode of the western series The Restless Gun.
+In the mid-1950s, he appeared as the first widely publicized "Cowboy" Marlboro Man in magazine and TV ads.